Rykestrasse Synagogue: 1920 to 1933

 Construction started in 1903, and at noon on Sunday, 4 September 1904, the synagogue was inaugurated with Handel's prelude in D major and the Ma Tovu prayer led by cantor David Stabinski (1857–1919), Rabbi Josef Eschelbacher (1848–1916, illuminating the ner tamid) and Rabbi Adolf Rosenzweig (1850–1918) preaching.
 Almost the complete board (Vorstand) of Jüdische Gemeinde zu Berlin and many members of the elected assembly of representatives (Repräsentantenversammlung) attended the ceremony, while the city of Berlin sent its school councillor Carl Michaelis and Paul Langerhans, president of the city parliament.

 In the afternoon of the same day, Berlin's other Jewish community Israelitische Synagogengemeinde Adass Jisroel, solely comprising Orthodox members, opened its own synagogue in Artilleriestraße, today's Tucholskystraße.
-Five days later on the eve of Rosh haShana the Rykestraße Synagogue was first time used for its actual religious purpose.
+Five days later, on the eve of Rosh haShana, the Rykestraße Synagogue was used for religious purposes on the first occasion.

 With its members of different Jewish affiliations, the Jüdische Gemeinde zu Berlin also offered services in its different synagogues following different ceremonial styles.
 Some followed old style (Alter Ritus), such as the Old Synagogue on Heidereutergasse 4, especially for the members clinging to the so-called intra-community orthodoxy (Gemeindeorthodoxie, as opposed to seceded orthodoxy [Austrittsorthodoxie], the proponents of which had seceded from Jüdische Gemeinde zu Berlin establishing Adass Jisroel in 1869).

 Other synagogues applied the new style (Neuer Ritus), often including organ music, (mixed) choirs and additional songs sung in German language.

 Each synagogue of Jüdische Gemeinde zu Berlin had its own elected Synagogenvorstand (board of gabba'im), which developed synagogal minhagim including their own peculiarities.
 Rykestraße Synagogue adopted a compromise minhag close to Alter Ritus.
 Thus rabbis of mainstream and Orthodox affiliation served the congregants.

 The gabba'im decided to allow women and men sitting side by side, despite criticism from some Orthodox members.
 In this the synagogue equalled the practice in Lützowstraße Synagogue.
 The plan to install an organ – as realised in Berlin's New Synagogue in 1861 – was given up after a hefty debate.
 The space in the prayer hall prepared for the organ remained empty.

 In 1904, the Jüdische Gemeinde zu Berlin opened a Jewish religious school (VI.
 Religionsschule) in the front building.
 During World War I Jüdische Gemeinde zu Berlin engaged Rabbi Martin Joseph as chaplain for Jewish Russian prisoners of war kept in detention centres at Berlin.
 On the high holidays the German High Command allowed them to attend services in Rykestraße Synagogue.